Spark (fire): Flint and steel

 The cold remnants of steel sparks struck by Robert Hooke using a flint.
 These were collected on paper, studied using his early microscope and drawn by hand.

-Robert Hooke studied the sparks created by striking a piece of flint and steel together.
+Robert Hooke studied the sparks created by striking a flint and steel together.
 He found that the sparks were usually particles of the steel that had become red hot and so melted into globules.
 These sparks can be used to ignite tinder and so start a fire.

 In colonial America, flint and steel were used to light fires when easier methods failed.
 Scorched linen was commonly used as tinder to catch the spark and start the fire, but producing a good spark could take much time.
 A spinning steel wheel provided a good stream of sparks when it engaged the flint, and a tinderbox designed to do this was known as a mill.

 In a modern lighter or firesteel, iron is mixed with cerium and other rare earths to form the alloy ferrocerium.
 This readily produces sparks when scraped and burns hotter than steel would.
 This higher temperature is needed to ignite the vapour of the lighter fluid.